Karako Bhavo Nashto

 = bhadra yoga = the panch mahapurusha yogafor Budha = intellectual greatness.

-Neutral chatty Budha = not harmful to career in quite the same way as the highly self-determined hot-bright swakshetra Surya can be, yet the native may be annoying to others and receive less favorable promotions as a result.
+Neutral chatty Budha = not harmful to career in quite the same way as the highly self-determined hot-bright swakshetra Surya can be, yet one may be annoying to others and receive less favorable promotions as a result.

 Swakshetra Shani-in-bhava-10 =too much social-rank-rigidity